MerginMaps/docs/src/layer/attach-multiple-photos-to-features/index.md

 3. Create a new text field in the non-spatial table that will be used to store the UUID of features from the survey layer (the foreign key).
 4. Configure 1:N relation in the QGIS project:

-Input detects the type of 1-N relation and uses the [Attachment widget](../settingup_forms_photo.md) to display the image viewer for the relations.
+<MobileAppName /> detects the type of 1-N relation and uses the [Attachment widget](../settingup_forms_photo.md) to display the image viewer for the relations.

 ![Many photos to a single feature](./input_forms_many-photos.png)